njchoma/DGAPN/README.md

 Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_eval.sh`) as a csv file, where each line contains a molecule's SMILES string and associated docking score.

+## Pre-trained Models
+The trained DGAPN model used in this paper can be found [here](https://drive.google.com/drive/folders/1gm49zz-XYJUo2V1TK__y5Dgsgu7P1VVr?usp=sharing).
+After downloading the trained DGAPN model, you can directly run the evaluate command with the trained model to generate molecules.

 ## Results

 Scores represent docking values as evaluated by AutoDock GPU.